Nonminimal Couplings and the Forgotten Field of Axion Inflation: Perturbations

-The growth of modes ${\cal S} (k,t)$ around $t_{\rm turn}$ that we have considered here stems largely from tachyonic amplification.
-For larger values of $\xi$, the change of ${\cal S} (k, t)$ could be further enhanced by parametric resonance, as the radial field $\varphi$ rapidly oscillates around the minimum of its potential, $\varphi \simeq v$.
+Finally, we note that whereas in the examples studied here the amplification of isocurvature modes around the turn stems largely from tachyonic amplification, one may expect that for other choices of parameters, the change of ${\cal S} (k, t)$ could be further enhanced by parametric resonance as the radial field $\varphi$ rapidly oscillates around the minimum of its potential, $\varphi \simeq v$.
 Those rapid oscillations would contribute quasi-periodic variations to $\mu_s^2 (t)$, akin to the resonances studied in preheating in similar multifield models with nonminimal couplings.
 In general, the strength of such resonances grows with $\xi$ \cite{DeCross:2015uza,DeCross:2016fdz,DeCross:2016cbs,Nguyen:2019kbm,vandeVis:2020qcp}, and may become a significant factor for the growth of ${\cal S} (k, t)$ around $t_{\rm turn}$ in this model for $\xi \gg 1$.
 We leave this interesting possibility for future research.